pisciotto/Getting-and-Cleaning-Data-Peer-Assesment/CodeBook.md

 There are 5 parts:

-1. Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set;
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement;
-3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set;
-4. Appropriately labels the data set with descriptive activity names.
+4. Appropriately labels the data set with descriptive activity names;
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## How ```run_analysis.R``` implements the above steps:

-* Require ```reshapre2``` and ```data.table``` librareis.
+* Require ```reshapre2``` and ```data.table``` packages;
-* Load both test and train data
+* Load both test and train data;
-* Load the features and activity labels.
+* Load the features and activity labels;
-* Extract the mean and standard deviation column names and data.
+* Extract the mean and standard deviation column names and data;
-* Process the data.
-There are two parts processing test and train data respectively.
+* Process the data: There are two parts: processing test and train the data respectively;
 * Merge data set.